Yoruroong/yoruroong/README.md

 ### Hi there 👋

 Hello, World!
-I am a student living in Gyeonggi-do, Korea.
+I am a student living in Gyeonggi-do, South Korea.
 I am a developer using Node.js, HTML and CSS.
 Sometimes I use the snake language, Python.
-I am mainly use Node.js to develop something, but i am use Python when i have to crawling web.
+I am mainly use Node.js to develop something, but i use Python when i have to crawl web.

 - 🔭 I’m currently working on School.
 - 🌱 I’m currently learning React.js